Thriving metropolis or ghost town? Crisis transforms Tokyo

 "Akasaka has been dead quiet since the quake.
 We should be thankful we are alive but if this continues, the economy will be a disaster," said Akihiro Sumitani, owner of a shop that sells kitchen utensils.

 People stocked up food, milk and other supplies, emptying some shelves at convenience stores and supermarkets.
 Some residents towed suitcases.
-Thousands showed up at nearby airports without tickets, hoping to book flights out of Tokyo.
+Many showed up at nearby airports without tickets, hoping to book flights out of Tokyo.

 Anthony Blick, an expatriate in Tokyo working from home since the earthquake, said he would prefer to leave.